-Read Before You Apply | Department for Children and Families (vermont.gov) - ✓ If the HP or refugee does not have children with them, they may be eligible to apply for refugee cash assistance.
+Read Perform You Apply | Department for Children and Families (vermont.gov)

+Read Perform You Apply - ✓ If the HP does not have children with them they may be eligible to apply for refugee cash assistance.
 In that case they can receive cash assistance for up to 12 months from their date of arrival in the country depending on their employment status (usually people find work in the first 5-8 months).
 To apply for Refugee Cash Assistance, contact Matt Thompson at USCRI mthompson@uscrivt.org